mahedjaved/PointCloudSeg/MODEL_CHOICES.md

-# Model Choice: PointNet++ for Tree-Level Species Classification
+# Model Choice: PointNet++ for Tree-Level Species Segmentation

-This project tackles **single-tree species classification** from airborne laser scanning (ALS) point clouds using a PointNet++-inspired architecture.
+This project tackles **single-tree species segmentation** from airborne laser scanning (ALS) point clouds using a PointNet++-inspired architecture.
 Below is a rationale for this choice, followed by a critical, research-level evaluation in the context of forest remote sensing.

 ## Why PointNet++ Is a Reasonable Choice